OpenSourcePolitics/decidim-urlaliases/README.md

 - Create a new redirect rule.
 Choose a custom path as a _source_, copy the path to a resource in your app as _destination_ and make sure to check "Active".
 - Visit your custom path inside the organization host and see yourself redirected to the destination that you chose.

-Disclaimer: the redirect response status is HTTP 302 to prevent caching.
+Note: the redirect response status is HTTP 302 to prevent caching.

 ## Testing